What is an Expedition?

 - Clear commitment to the goal and the process

-IHI launches one Expedition per month (on average.)
+IHI launches 10 Expeditions per year.
 Passport members may join as many Expeditions as they would like for FREE so front-line teams can make rapid improvements in some of the areas of greatest concern to hospitals today.
 Hospitals can "direct enroll" in any one Expedition program for $750.